Clay Allison: Notoriety as a gunfighter

-On January 7, 1874, Allison killed a gunman named Chunk Colbert, who was known to have already fought and killed seven men by this time.
+On January 7, 1874, Allison killed a gunman named Chunk Colbert, who was known to have already fought and killed seven men.
 After first racing their horses, Colbert and Allison entered the Clifton House, an inn located in Colfax County, New Mexico, where they sat down together for dinner.
 Colbert had quarreled with Allison years earlier, as Allison had physically beaten Colbert's uncle, Zachary Colbert, when he tried to overcharge Allison for a ferry ride across the Brazos River.
 During their meal, Colbert suddenly drew his pistol and attempted to shoot Allison; however, the barrel of his gun struck the dinner table, allowing Allison to quickly draw his own revolver.
 He fired one shot, which struck Colbert in the head.
 Asked afterward why he had accepted a dinner invitation from a man likely to try to kill him, Allison replied, "Because I didn't want to send a man to hell on an empty stomach."

 Allison's reputation as a gunman grew, as did his notoriety.

 On October 30, 1875, during the Colfax County War, Allison is alleged to have led a lynch-mob to kill Cruz Vega, who was suspected of murdering Reverend F.J.
 Tolby, a Methodist circuit-rider.
 The mob hanged the man from a telegraph pole near Cimarron.
 On November 1, Vega's family members, led by his uncle Francisco Griego, began making threats of revenge.
 They went to the Lambert Inn (now the St. James Hotel), where they confronted Allison and accused him of taking part in the lynching.
 Griego reached for his revolver but Allison was faster and shot Griego twice, killing him.
 On November 10, Allison was charged with the murder of Griego, but after an inquiry, the charge was dropped and the shooting was ruled self-defense.